 Many federal, state and local resources exist to assist individuals with equipment purchases.
 Local MDA offices maintain an extensive database of resources available in your area.
 You can contact your local MDA office at (800) 572-1717 to be connected with knowledgeable staff who will help you navigate the process of obtaining prescribed equipment.

 MDA provides help with the cost of repairs to all types of medical equipment required due to an individual’s neuromuscular disease.
 To request such assistance, it’s important to contact your local MDA office before repairs are completed.
-The amount allowable toward repairs is established by the Association annually.
+The amount allowable toward repairs is established by MDA annually.